plasmaster09/multipurpose-data-storage/README.md

     tr:hover {
         background-color: #F0F0F0;
     }

 ```
-> This example isn't using external stylesheets or JS scripts yet, which is causing some repetitiousness.
+> This example isn't using external stylesheets or JS scripts yet, which is again causing some repetitiousness.
 We'll refactor a little bit later, but for now its okay keeping everything related to one page in one file.
-However, if you wish to organize your CSS and JS into external files, go right ahead!
+However, if you wish to organize your own CSS and JS into external files from the start, go right ahead!

 ## (1.3) Viewing and Testing the prototype pages locally.